Home Updated September 26, 2022.

 Tournament Eligibility: This will be a BPA sanctioned event.
 The GM and all entrants must be members of the BPA the year the tournament starts.
 You do not have to renew in subsequent years to remain active in the tournament.
 Those who are not currently members of the BPA http://www.boardgamers.org/ may sign up for a $10 PBEM membership. http://www.boardgamers.org/forms/MemberForm.shtml

-Tournament Start: Signup deadline for the tournament is May 15, 2016.
-Contact me at firstname.lastname@example.org.
+Tournament Start: Contact me at firstname.lastname@example.org.
 The tournament will start after BPA confirmation of membership – anticipated to be around the first of June.

 Format, Seedings and Pairings: This is a Single Elimination format.
 Winners advance to future rounds.
-An eliminator will be used in case of an odd number of players in any round.
+An eliminator will be used in case of an odd number of players in any round up until the quarterfinals.
 The lowest remaining seeded player will play the eliminator.
 The eliminator will be chosen by the GM from volunteers and is not eligible to advance based on the game for which he is an eliminator.
+If there are five players remaining for the quarter finals then the bottom two seeds will play to determine the 4th player for the semifinals.
+If there are seven players remaining for the quarter finals, the lowest seed will play an eliminator chosen by the GM from volunteers.

 Tournament seeding will be by AREA ranking as of the start of the tournament.
 The list will be divided in half with the top half playing the second half.
 (Player seeding for those with identical AREA ratings, will be determined by random die rolls.)
 For example, suppose there are 16 players.
 1-8 are the top half, 9-16 are the second half. #1 plays #9, #2 plays #10, etc.

-Round Length: Players will have a nominal 3 ½ months to complete each round.
+Round Length: Players will have a nominal ten weeks to complete each round.
 The exact end date will be specified at the beginning of each round.

 If your game will not finish on time, please try to come to an agreement with your opponent as to the most likely result by the end date for the round.
 If that's not possible, the game will be adjudicated.
 In that case, please submit complete details of your game (including bid, sides, turn, current position of everything and comments including the amount of time used) by the round deadline for adjudication by the Gamemaster.
 Note that the amount of time used by the players will be a factor in deciding the winner.
 The general guideline is that a player must be considered the favorite by an equal or greater amount than the percentage of time used for the game.
 For example, if a player uses 75% of the time allotted, then they need to be considered at least 75% likely to win from the game position at the end of the round.